 Website Typography Guidelines

-While serif fonts are common in printed text, typography experts generally agree that sans serif fonts are actually more readable in digital contexts.
+While serif fonts are common in printed text, typography experts generally agree that sans-serif fonts are more readable in digital contexts.
 Our eyes follow web text better without the decorations.

 3. Stick to standard fonts at first.

 By “standard,” I don’t mean “plain” or “boring,” but “compatible.”
-By choosing a web-safe font, you’ll ensure your text is easily readable for everyone through any digital means.
+Choosing a web-safe font ensures your text is easily readable for everyone through any digital means.

-There are a few advantages to standard fonts.
-First, all web-safe fonts will render on every web browser and device, be it desktop and mobile.
+Standard fonts have a couple of advantages.
+First, all web-safe fonts will render on every web browser and device, desktop and mobile.
 If a font isn’t recognized, the system will default to a font that might look worse.

 Second, readers are accustomed to seeing standard fonts online.
-They won’t be distracted by the appearance of the text, and will be able to scan it more quickly.
-Ultimately, your typography should help the reader, not distract them from the content they want.
+They won’t be distracted by the text's appearance and will be able to scan it more quickly.
+Ultimately, your typography should help the reader, not distract them from the content they want to read.

 Third, web-safe fonts tend to lack some inconvenient design flaws seen in other fonts.
-A standard font, for example, won't contain any strange kernings that make two letters look stuck together.
-They also minimize instances in which two different characters are hard to distinguish, like “I” form “L” or “r” from “n”.
+A standard font, for example, won't contain any strange kerning that makes two letters look stuck together.
+They also minimize instances in which two different characters are hard to distinguish, like “I” from “L” or “r” from “n”.

 If you’d prefer a non-standard typeface or font, there’s always a chance some browsers won't recognize the style and instead display something like plain Times New Roman.
 There’s nothing wrong with good old Times, but again, sans serif fonts are better for body text.

 To solve this, consider implementing a font stack, a list of backup fonts in your CSS file that the browser will render if your first font choice fails to do so.
-Put a couple of standard fonts in your font stack to ensure visitors will always see the most suitable style of text.
+Put a couple of standard fonts in your font stack to ensure visitors always see the most suitable text style.

 4. Size your text appropriately.

 A common practice is to set all website text to a minimum size of 16px.
-This is roughly the size of body text in printed media, and is the smallest font that most people can read without needing to zoom in.
-Of course, you can and should increase and vary the size of your text to further assist readers and establish hierarchy, but don’t go overboard with massive fonts either.
+16px is roughly the size of body text in printed media and is the smallest font most people can read without zooming in.
+Of course, you can and should increase and vary the size of your text to further assist readers and establish hierarchy, but don’t go overboard with massive fonts, either.

-On the subject of hierarchy, headings should always be larger than body text and decrease in size by H1, H2, H3, etc. This helps readers scan your pages for the target content.
-You might also elect to add varying weights to your headings for a greater contrast with body text.
+Regarding text hierarchy, headings should always be larger than the body text and decrease in size by H1, H2, H3, etc.

 5. Don’t use all caps.

-If you want to emphasize body or heading text, bold it.
-This lends the same effect while being more readable and visually pleasing.
+Capitalizing all your words is unnecessary in nearly all contexts outside of decorative text, branding, and the occasional cases of headings.
+If you want to emphasize the body or heading text, bold it.
+Bolding lends the same effect while being more readable and visually pleasing.

 6. Use colors carefully and intentionally.